shikhar3295/adam2392.github.io/content/blog/travel/USA/Travel Blog - Chicago.md

 ### Table of Contents

 <!-- MarkdownTOC -->

 - General Suggestions
+    - Airports
     - Sights
     - Food
     - Nightlife/Drinking
     - Getting Around
 - FAQ
+- Images in Chicago

 <!-- /MarkdownTOC -->
 # General Suggestions
+Things to be added:
+1. sample itinerary

+I've added to different sights, whether it is good for indoors (when weather is poor)!

 ## Airports
 To get to/from the airport, you can take the metro, which is only about $3.
 Else, you can take uber/lyft.